w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years after WCAG 3 is finalized.

-The Accessibility Guidelines Working Group (AG WG) created an initial set of guidelines and explored conformance models.
+The Accessibility Guidelines Working Group (AG WG) previously created an initial set of guidelines and explored conformance models.
 In 2025, AG WG focused on progressing guidelines, requirements, assertions, and supporting material to Developing status.
-During the rest of 2025, we will focus on completing the proposed guidelines and proposed conformance model for public review.
+During the rest of 2025, the group will focus on completing the proposed guidelines and proposed conformance model for public review.

-For information on current timelines and activities, see [WCAG 3 Publication Plan](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline#Publication_Plan).
+AG WG plans to develop a projected [WCAG 3 timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline#Publication_Plan) by December 2025.

 We will update this section with more specific timeline information as it is available.